-As the owner or manager of a Family Entertainment Center it’s safe to say: you’re busy.
-Time is a resource that you just can’t get enough of.
-After all, that’s likely why you clicked on this article—you want time management tips to help you be more effective in your role.
+As the owner or manager of a Family Entertainment Center, it’s safe to say: you’re busy.
+Here are some time management tips to help you get more done!

 So, let’s dive in!